Kagyu Samye Ling Monastery and Tibetan Centre: History

 Initially the community there was led there by a Canadian Theravada monk named Anandabodhi.
 When the community declined, Anandabodhi returned to Canada; he was subsequently ordained in the Tibetan Vajrayana tradition and enthroned as Namgyal Rinpoche by the 16th Gyalwa Karmapa.

 In 1967 the Johnstone House trustees invited the Tibetan lamas and refugees Chögyam Trungpa Rinpoche and Akong Rinpoche to take over.
 They named the new community "Samye Ling", and were shortly joined by the thangka master-artist Sherab Palden Beru and the monk Samten.
 Samye refers to the first Buddhist monastic university in Tibet, while Ling means 'Place'.

 Trungpa Rinpoche quickly came into conflict with both Akong Rinpoche and the trustees.
 He drank heavily and slept with his students.
 He married one of these, a fifteen-year-old girl at the time the relationship began, attracting press attention.
-By this time he had already been banished to a nearby house and supposedly divested by the 16th Gyalwa Karmapa of his position as an official representative of the Karma Kagyu lineage.
+By this time he had already allegedly been banished to a nearby house and allegedly divested by the 16th Gyalwa Karmapa of his position as an official representative of the Karma Kagyu lineage.
+Accounts vary about this supposed event.
 In 1970 he left for America to form other centres definitively ending his association with Samye Ling, except for a single, brief visit at the end of the 1970s to recover his seals of office, once the Karmapa had agreed to empower him as Vidyādhara, a Holder of the Karma Kagyü Lineage.

 For about the decade 1970 onwards Samten, Beru, and Akong Rinpoche together were the main resident Tibetans at the centre.
 They were joined during 1976 and 1977 by the Mani-pa Lama bLa mChog.
 During this seminal period of the 1970s, Samye Ling was the main and oldest Tibetan centre in Europe.
 As such, it received important visits from eminent teachers of many traditions, including first the Kalu Rinpoche (1973 and thereafter), the 16th Gyalwa Karmapa (Nov.
 1975 and 12.12.-26.12.1977), Khamtrul Rinpoche, Dilgo Khyense Rinpoche and Urgyen Tulku.

 In 1969, musicians David Bowie and Leonard Cohen were students at Samye Ling.

 In fact Bowie not only studied Buddhism at Samye Ling, he almost became a monk there:

 "I was a terribly earnest Buddhist at the time [...]
 I had stayed in their monastery and was going through all their exams, and yet I had this feeling that it wasn't right for me.
 I suddenly realised how close it all was: another month and my head would have been shaved."